|

 A subsidy is basically taking a phone that they buy from an

-say $400, however, they then only charge you $50 or $100, or sometimes
+say $400-$700, however, they then only charge you $100, $199,

-even $0!
-They can do this only because they know they've got
+this because they know that they've got

 they didn't have that assurance, there's a very good chance that you